GMPR - Geometric Modelling and Pattern Recognition Research Group

 Mariza Kormann - Research Associate, GMPR Research Group

-Abdusslam Osman - PhD Candidate, GMPR Research Group
+Abdusslam Osman - Research Degree Student, GMPR Research Group

 CENTRIC - Centre of excellence in terrorism, resilience, intelligence & organised crime research